 What is an LLC (Limited Liability Company)?

 What is an LLC?.
 An LLC is best described as a business structure that is a “hybrid” between a partnership and a corporation.
-It has the liability protection (“corporate shield”) of a corporation and the charging order protection of a partnership. ?
-LLC stands for LLC.
+It has the liability protection (“corporate shield”) of a corporation and the charging order protection of a partnership?
+LLC stands for Limited Liability Company.
 An LLC is best described as a business structure that is a “hybrid” between a partnership and a corporation.
 It has the liability protection (“corporate shield”) of a corporation and the charging order protection of a partnership.

 In many respects it is easier to manage than a corporation, and it has the advantage of choosing a tax structure.
 It can be taxed as a sole proprietorship (disregarded entity), partnership or corporation (S or C).
 Developed in Wyoming in 1977.
 In 1981 the Internal Revenue Service blessed the LLC’s tax structure.
 The rest is history because now all fifty states have recognized the Limited Liability Company statutes.

 In most cases, LLC’s are the best, most up to date business structure you can use for a small business.
 I recommend them to most of my clients.
 They are easy to form, protect your assets, and are easier to manage than a corporation.
 Plus, if you structure your documents correctly you can get double asset protection.

 How to Set Up an LLC

 Setting up an LLC is simple.
 The good part is you can do it yourself for free!
 Just go to your state’s business website and download your state’s articles of organization forms.
 They are short, usually two or three pages.
 They do require some personal information.
 When you fill out your LLC articles of organization forms, never give more information than you need to, because the forms are public.

 Next you need to file your LLC articles of organization (most states let you file online) and pay the state fees.
 You are now a limited liability company.
 Congratulations!!